Lifailon/Wox.Plugins/README.md

     Wox.Plugin.MyMemory
 </h1>

-Plugin for fast text translation in MyMemory via free api.
+Fast text translation in MyMemory via free api.
 Supports translation between Russian and English by default.

 The hotkey is used: `!`